apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

 ### Prerequisites

-* Java 8 JDK or later
+* Java 11 JDK or later (Turbine 5.2 and later), before Java 8
 * [MySQL](https://www.mysql.com/) - Database Server or [Docker] (https://docs.docker.com/get-docker/)
 * [Maven](https://maven.apache.org/) - Dependency Management

-You should have Java 8 or later installed.
+You should have Java 11 or later installed.
 The archetype sets up a new application using MySQL as the default database store.
 However, you can adjust this to use any database supported by Apache Torque 5.x.
 If not using Docker, you should therefore be at least have a database instance where you have access rights to create a new database schema and populate it with the tables the application generates.
-Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.5.4 and 3.8.1).
+Finally, this is a maven archetype, so of course you should install a local version of Maven (tested with 3.8.3).

 ## About this archetype

-Turbine Version: Turbine 5.1 Turbine-webapp-5.x
+Turbine Version: Turbine 5.2 Turbine-webapp-5.x

 ### Integration Test (if you checked out this [Archetype Generate Repository](https://github.com/apache/turbine-archetypes.git))